-A. Sutherland - AncientPages.com - Irish folklore and mythology are full of fascinating heroes, gods, goddesses, ugly creatures, and funny figures, which are known all over the world.
+A. Sutherland - AncientPages.com - Irish folklore and mythology are full of fascinating heroes, gods, goddesses, ugly creatures, and funny figures famous worldwide.

-Let's take a closer look at a little and controversial relative to the famous leprechaun.
+Let's take a closer look at a little controversial relative to the famous leprechaun.

-This little fellow, known as Clurichaun (or cluricaun), is considered a cousin and an 'evil image’ of a leprechaun that is known to have inhabited Ireland long before the arrival of the Celts.
+This little fellow, known as Clurichaun (or cluricaun), is considered a cousin and an 'evil image’ of a leprechaun known to have inhabited Ireland long before the arrival of the Celts.

-The clurichaun looks like a little man about six inches in height, with a wrinkled face, twinkling eyes and a nose that is red from heavy drinking.
+The clurichaun looks like a little man about six inches in height, with a wrinkled face, sparkling eyes, and a nose that is red from heavy drinking.

-These creatures do not like to work, which is contrary to leprechauns, often assisting a person in small household tasks, and working with shoemaking.
+Unlike leprechauns, these creatures do not like to work.
+Leprechauns often assist a person in small household tasks and work with shoemaking.
+The clurichauns avoid housework.

-Tradition has it, the clurichaun guards pubs, breweries, and wine-cellars, particularly those belonging to alcoholics.
+Tradition has it that the clurichaun guards pubs, breweries, and wine cellars, particularly those belonging to alcoholics.
 Besides the creature’s love of drinking, he enjoys pipe smoking and spends much time in the wine cellar, which is his favorite place.
-No intruders are welcomed there, and he chases away anyone who would enter the place to steal a bottle.
+No intruders are welcomed there, and he chases away anyone who would enter the site to steal a bottle.

-His solitary drinking sessions take place in the cellar, where he also works sometimes preventing casks from leaking and keeping wine from turning bad.
+His solitary drinking sessions take place in the cellar, where he sometimes works to prevent casks from leaking and keep the wine from turning bad.

 Clurichaun.
 Image credit: The Irish Post